temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 Enables or disables Temporal authentication and authorization methods.

-When enabled, the Temporal Server will use the provider information in the [UI configuration file](/references/ui-configuration#auth) to verify the identity of users.
+When enabled, the Temporal Cluster will use the provider information in the [UI configuration file](/references/ui-configuration#auth) to verify the identity of users.

 All auth-related environmental variables depend on `TEMPORAL_AUTH_ENABLED`.
 Disabling the variable will retain given values.